Chantal13/compsci2007/README.md

 python3 edison_clock.py
 ```

-The output will show the current time in large, bulb-styled letters.
+The output will show the current time in a colored "bulbhead" font that
+refreshes every second.
+Press `Ctrl+C` to exit.